Introduction: Professional and Technical Writing (ENGL 30503) at UArk

 Book Outline

-This textbook is organized into parts, which match with each major project in the course.
+This textbook is organized into parts, centered around the work you will do for major projects in the course.
 Within each part, you’ll find chapters that are intended to help you work through the process of creating each technical document required of you.
 Below, you’ll find a brief summary of the book’s contents.

 Part 1: Introduction to Professional and Technical Writing